 The University of Edinburgh holds world class collections, including rare books, archives and manuscripts, art, historical musical instruments and museum objects.
 So I thought I’d have a quick surface level delve to see what we might hold on this theme.
 This really was just a quick delve so if you are interested in finding more material we might hold then take a look at the Centre for Research Collections (CRC) website which gives information on how to find material in their collections or go and speak to staff at the CRC enquiry desk on the 6th floor, Main Library (alternatively you can find their email and phone number on their website).

 We hold a range of publications originally held in the the library of the Scottish University Women’s Suffrage Union.
-Mostly published between 1900-1915 some examples include To women who are well off and Why men should help women in their claim for enfranchisement : the economic aspect.
+Mostly published between 1900-1915 some examples include To women who are well off, Why men should help women in their claim for enfranchisement : the economic aspect and “Men are men and women are women”.
 You can find these and more in DiscoverEd and you need to speak to the Centre for Research Collections to gain access to the material.

 Also available via the Centre for Research Collections is an original 1911 edition of The suffragette: the history of the women’s militant suffrage movement: 1905-1910 by E. Sylvia Pankhurst (shelfmark: RB.S.1237).
 Not only is this copy signed by the author, Emmeline Pankhurst and Christabel Pankurst and has the original purple cloth binding, with the Suffragette portculis stamped on upper front cover but it also came with newspaper cutting memorabilia and correspondence addressed to Mrs. Morrow, signed and dated (23 Nov.
 1913) by Christabel Pankhurst.
 Both the newspaper cuttings and letter can be found in EUL Manuscript Coll-146, you can also view a digitised image of the letter in our Image Collections (just search for Christabel Pankhurst).

 The University’s art collections also hold a fantastic Edwardian embroidered Suffragette belt (from around 1908-1909).
-While you can view an high-quality image of the full belt in our Image Collections, you can also currently see the belt in-person as part of the Shored Against Ruin exhibition in the Main Library (ground floor).
-The exhibition runs until 24th February 2018.
+You can view more high-quality images of the belt in our Image Collections.

 What to watch – now and then